fontclubbelgica/fontclubbelgica.xyz/_typefaces/nib.md

 about:
     - text: |
-        ## Nib: A Typeface of Duality and Craftsmanship
+        ## Nib: A Typeface of Duality and&nbsp;Craftsmanship

-        Nib from Font Club Belgica captures the essence of duality, much like the classic literary figure Dr. Jekyll and Mr. Hyde.
+        Nib captures the essence of duality, much like the classic literary figure Dr. Jekyll and Mr. Hyde.
 It presents two distinct faces: one that is sharp and controlled, influenced by the precise, angular forms of chiseled type, and another that is fluid and human, evoking the warmth of pen-drawn lettering.
 In larger sizes, Nib’s angular, chiseled features dominate, offering a sharp, irregular look.
 However, in smaller text settings, its calligraphic roots emerge, adding subtle warmth and approachability.
-      image: FCB_Articles_Nib.svg
-      caption: Before it was named Nib, Scribe was the WIP name.

-    - text: |
         This duality gives Nib a versatility that few typefaces achieve.
 It bridges two different traditions: the monumental precision of stone-carved letters and the organic, expressive qualities of hand-drawn type.
 Nib balances these extremes, making it adaptable for both impactful display work and more intimate, readable text.

         Dries Wiewauters has created a typeface that thrives in the space between control and expression.
 Nib’s fusion of chisel and pen influences offers designers the flexibility to navigate a wide range of visual contexts, creating a typeface that is both contemporary and deeply rooted in typographic tradition.
 Depending on how it is used Nib can be either friendly or reserved, modern or classical, expressive or restrained, …

+      image: FCB_Articles_Nib.svg
+      caption: Before it was named Nib, Scribe was the WIP name.

 research: |
     ## Introducing Nib: A Study in Duality